jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

  Approach B
 ************

-Instead of pre-filtering read 2 for the constant upstream region of sgRNA, we search sgRNAs across the whole read 2.
-This mode is relatively slow, it is recommended to split fastq files and run on different nodes simultaneously to speed up.
+Rather than pre-filtering read 2 for the constant upstream region of sgRNA, we conduct a search for sgRNAs throughout the entire read 2.
+Although this approach may take longer, it provides more comprehensive results.
+To optimize speed, we suggest splitting fastq files and running them on different nodes simultaneously.

 Barcode extraction
 ==================

-The transcripts derived from CROPseq-Guide-Puro_ and captured by Drop-seq beads contain sgRNA sequences.
-There are no secondary libraries built on top of this single-cell RNA-seq library for sgRNA enrichment.
-The transcripts derived from CROPseq-Guide-Puro_ are captured by the ployA tails.
-Therefore, the locations of sgRNA on read 2 vary.
-We need to extract the sgRNA sequences from read 2.
+The CROPseq-Guide-Puro_ transcripts captured by Drop-seq beads in single cell RNA-seq library contain sgRNA sequences.
+As there are no secondary libraries for sgRNA enrichment, we need to extract the sgRNA sequences from read 2.
+However, the locations of sgRNAs on read 2 vary because the transcripts are captured by polyA tails.
+Therefore, we use the ``qc`` mode for sgRNA extraction, which is capable of handling the variable locations of sgRNAs on read 2.

-``qc`` mode is used for sgRNA extraction.
-Use ``-n`` to specify the number of reads to analyze, ``None`` means all the reads.
-Use ``-t`` to set the number of threads.
-By default, the diagnostic results and plots are generated in the ``qc`` directory (set by ``--output_directory``), and full length of read 1 and read 2 are searched against reference cell and feature barcodes, respectively.
+To specify the number of reads to analyze, use ``-n``, where ``None`` means all reads.
+To set the number of threads, use ``-t``.
+By default, the diagnostic results and plots are generated in the ``qc`` directory (set by ``--output_directory``), and the full length of read 1 and read 2 are searched against reference cell and feature barcodes, respectively.
 The per base content of both read pairs and the distribution of matched barcode positions are summarized.
-Use ``-r1_c`` and/or ``-r2_c`` to limit the search range for read 1 and
-read 2 respectively.
-Use ``-cb_n`` and/or ``-fb_n`` to set the mismatch
-tolerance for cell and feature barcode matching (default ``3``).
+To limit the search range for read 1 and/or read 2, use ``-r1_c`` and/or ``-r2_c``, respectively.
+Use ``-cb_n`` and/or ``-fb_n`` to set the mismatch tolerance for cell and feature barcode matching (default ``3``).

 .. code:: console